 CHRISTMAS OF 1968(THE VIETNAM WAR)

 The rainy and cold breezy months of October and November had given way to a dry December.
 The weather forecast had predicted a sunny but cold Christmas period.
-That made it possible for Anne and Nick Hammond to go out for long walks around the parks in the town of P as they both discovered a love for the outdoor life.
-Enveloped in scarves and woollen hats they held gloved hands as they went through lanes covered with autumnal leaves at weekends, whenever they could meet, chatting about different topics, above all discovering their characters and personalities.
+That made it possible for Anne and Nick Hammond to go out for long walks around the parks in the town of P. as they both discovered a love for the outdoor life.
+Enveloped in scarves and woollen hats they held gloved hands as they went through lanes covered with autumnal leaves.

-That Christmas week Steve, Nick’s friend, lent them his Ford Escort which gave them the chance to go further out and stop wherever it took their fancy.
+That Christmas week Steve, Nick’s friend, lent them his Ford Escort, which gave them the chance to go further out and stop wherever it took their fancy.
 That day, after a few miles, Nick and Anne decided to stop in a quiet layby overlooking a large green meadow with a sprawl of woodland in the distance.
-With that beautiful serene picture in front of them, they kissed for the first time, on the back seat of the Escort, with just a sliver of the window open to let Nick’s cigarette smoke out.
+With that serene picture in front of them, they kissed for the first time, on the back seat of the Escort, with just a sliver of the window open to let Nick’s cigarette smoke out.
 Nick took the initiative.
 He moved closer to Anne with a playful excuse.
 She laughed.
-She feigned to be freezing too, and made room for him to move next to her.
+She feigned to be freezing too and made room for him to move next to her.
 They knew it would happen.
 It was spontaneous.

 Anne’s dream to say ’I love you’ finally came true.
-She said it shyly, softly, her words muffled by the fleece of his sweater.
-He lifted her chin and replied ‘Me too’ and arranged a strand of hair behind her ear.
-He then caressed her thighs.
+She said it with her words muffled by the fleece of his sweater.
+He lifted her chin.
+‘Me too,’ he said and arranged a strand of hair behind her ear.
+He caressed her thighs.
 She did not move away but kept still, feeling a delicious and unknown surge of pleasure inside her belly.
 Nick did not go any further.
 He just kept stroking her stockinged thighs in silence.
-After a while, he said.
-‘Let us spend Boxing Day in London.
+After a while, he said, ‘Let us spend Boxing Day in London.
 Steve and I met a few people in the music business when we were there last.
 One of them has a studio in Camden Town.
 He has invited us several times.
 It will be fun.’

 Anne nodded.
-It occurred to her that not once had she said ‘No’, so completely had she given herself to him.
-She embraced his way of life and followed him anywhere.
+It occurred to her that not once had she said, ‘No.’ so completely had she given herself to him, embraced his way of life following him anywhere.

 Becky, Steve’s girlfriend, wanted to go as well although for her it was rather difficult because of her sick mother.
 But she found a way to be free, and she too could spend a few days with Steve in London.